toXXIc/jquery.showPasswordTrigger/README.markdown

 Specifies a class which will be added to the trigger element when the password is hidden.
 This option is taken into account only when `trigger` option is specified.

+`onChange`
+*Optional.
+Default: `null`.*
+A callback function that will be called after password visibility is changed.
+Two parameters are passed to this function: a jQuery object that contains trigger element specified in `trigger` option and password visibility state (true - password is visible, false - password is hidden).
+This callback is called only if `trigger` option is specified.